About The Firm

 Artis and McKiver were two of our five hog farm jury trials tried in 2018-2019.
 Our hog farm trial team won five out of five (5/5) jury trials, and achieved record-setting verdicts exceeding $500 million.
 The Defendant – the largest hog producer in the world – Smithfield Foods has appealed the verdicts, and the battle continues, but the results of our cases have already caused positive change in the industry.

-Also in 2018, Mona Lisa and W&G Attorney John Hughes were recognized for their legal excellence and awarded the prestigious Trial Lawyer of the Year Award by national public interest firm Public Justice for their work on Inetianbor v.
+In 2018, our firm was honored for our work on Inetianbor v.
 Western Sky – a predatory cash lender who defrauded thousands of borrowers in Florida and forced them in to arbitration.
-Mona Lisa and John were successful in winning payment of fine and restitutions to Florida agencies in excess of $14M for class members and the voiding of thousands of loans worth nearly $15M.
+Mona Lisa and John Hughes were successful in winning payment of fine and restitutions to Florida agencies in excess of $14M for class members and the voiding of thousands of loans worth nearly $15M.
 The defendants were permanently prohibited from future lending in the state of Florida.

 We feel thankful and proud that we have been able to help thousands of clients over our past 40 years.
 We are thankful to so many, including: our co-counsel for sharing our vision and work ethic on behalf of our clients and for the important collaboration often necessary to maximize success; to each other for continuing to work together, persevere, and to bring joy and caring into an often stressful workplace; and to our clients, many of whom have become life-long friends and continue to believe in us, trust us, and give us strength for the next fight.